kevinz1194/Kidney-Transplant-Disparities/README.md

 Code files corresponding to the 'Association of Race and Ethnicity with Priority for Deceased Donor Kidney Transplant'. <br />

+All files are written and tested using R 4.2.1.
 Files should be run in this order:

-### 1. candidates.Rmd (R 4.2.1)
+### 1. candidates.R
-Sets up dataset of all 2015--2020 kidney waitlist candidates from over 18 and excluding living donors from the SRTR (Scientific Registry of Transplant Recipients) CAND_KIPA raw data.
-EPTS Percentiles are based on the 2020 Mapping Table, available at: https://optn.transplant.hrsa.gov/media/wn3buk04/epts_mapping_table_2020.pdf
+Sets up dataset of all 2015-2020 kidney waitlist candidates from over 18 and excluding living donors from the SRTR (Scientific Registry of Transplant Recipients) CAND_KIPA raw data.
+Analysis is done at the registration level.

+EPTS Percentiles are based on the 2020 Mapping Table, available at: https://optn.transplant.hrsa.gov/media/wn3buk04/epts_mapping_table_2020.pdf.

+### 2. recipients.R
+Sets up corresponding dataset of kidney transplant recipients, based on SRTR TX_KI data, merged with the previous candidates dataset.

+### 3. candidates_analysis.Rmd
+Runs tabulations, multivariable regressions, and survival analysis for EPTS scores.
+Runs competing risks analysis with KDPI score.

+### 4. recipients_analysis.Rmd
+Runs tabulations, multivariable regressions, and survival analysis for EPTS scores.